phthphat-lib/declarative-style/README.md

 # DeclarativeStyle

-Write UIKit like HTML in declarative style
+Write UIKit like HTML in declarative style (inspired by SwiftUI, Flutter)